1909 VDB Lincoln Wheat Penny Value Guide

 Copper, Tin, Zinc

-The 1909 VDB Lincoln Wheat Penny is a landmark first-year issue created to commemorate the centennial of Abraham Lincoln's birth.
-It is highly collectible due to the controversial inclusion of designer Victor David Brenner's initials, which were removed shortly after production began due to public outcry.
+The 1909 VDB Lincoln Wheat Penny is a landmark in American numismatics, marking the transition from the Indian Head design to the first cent honoring a U.S. President.
+It is highly collectible due to the designer's initials, Victor David Brenner, which were removed shortly after production began due to public controversy.

 What Is 1909 VDB Lincoln Wheat Penny Worth?